-Thanks to the generosity of Mr. Harry Wilks, the Vergilian Society is pleased to be able to offer one or two seed grants for 2016-2018, to bring a group of secondary students to the Harry Wilks Study Center at the Villa Vergiliana in Cuma, Italy.
-The grants will cover room and board at the Harry Wilks Study Center at the Villa Vergiliana in Cuma, outside Naples, for a teacher and group of students for a week of summer study in Italy.
+Thanks to the generosity of Mr. Harry Wilks, the Vergilian Society is pleased to be able to offer grants to bring groups of secondary students to the Harry Wilks Study Center at the Villa Vergiliana in Cuma, Italy.
+The grants will cover room and board at the Harry Wilks Study Center at the Villa Vergiliana in Cuma, outside Naples, for a teacher and group of students for a week of study in Italy.
 The administrative staff of the villa will assist in arranging visits to a selection of Greek and Roman sites in the Naples area (including Pompeii); Rome is easily accessible as well, should the group wish to extend their stay.
 The sites to be visited can be customized according to the interests of each group, with the understanding that the focus will be the ancient Greek and Roman world.

 The Vergilian Society welcomes applications from the full range of secondary school teachers interested in the language and culture of antiquity, including but not restricted to history, social sciences, philosophy, theology, studio art, architecture and art history, as well as Latin or Greek.
 While some preference may be given to a teacher taking a Latin class and/or to a group from a school that will be making its first visit to the Villa, any secondary teacher with a serious interest in the ancient world is encouraged to apply.

-The schools of successful applicants will be expected to join the Vergilian Society if they are not already members.
+The schools of successful applicants will be expected to join the Vergilian Society if they are not already institutional members.
 Application forms can be downloaded from the Vergilian Society website here.
-Applications will beaccepted, and decisions rendered, on a rolling basis.
-Applicants are encouraged to begin early and to work with the Second Vice President of the Society, James Lowe, at firstname.lastname@example.org, in preparing their paperwork.
-The application form should be sent electronically to the president of the Vergilian Society, Richard Thomas, at email@example.com.
+Applications will be accepted, and decisions rendered, on a rolling basis.
+Applicants are encouraged to work with the Second Vice President of the Society, Amy Leonard, at email@example.com, in preparing their paperwork.

 Here is a report from Wayland Academy, recipient of a 2016 grant.